pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 We hope to get a release out shortly, which will bring in an updated pact-ruby-standalone, and support for Python 3.12, and Jakub's fix.
 Also don't forget to watch the repository, if you want to be first in the loop when the new release lands, and later in the year you can start trialing the pact rust engine in your pact-python projects.

-Chat to us in: [#pact-python](https://pact-foundation.slack.com/archives/C9VECUP6E)
+Chat to us in: [#pact-python](https://pact-foundation.slack.com/archives/C9VECUP6E).

 ### PHP

 Pact-PHP: Tien Vo has been on fire over the last 8 weeks, buoyed by Lewis Cowles input at review time.
 It has been nice to see Lewis dropping in to help lighten the load of Tien as well.
 It's nice to watch from afar, as I can see them both learning off each other, and goes to show how much collaboration helps as sometimes it can feel like a lonely place when you are just plugging away.

-Changes in the FFI branch include
+Changes in the FFI branch include:

 - Implementing of the [V1 Consumer](https://github.com/pact-foundation/pact-php/pull/428) / [V1 Provider](https://github.com/pact-foundation/pact-php/pull/429)/ [V2](https://github.com/pact-foundation/pact-php/pull/430) / [V3](https://github.com/pact-foundation/pact-php/pull/431) and [V4](https://github.com/pact-foundation/pact-php/pull/432) pact compatibility suites.
 If you've not seen the compat suite, it uses Cucumber to describe the Pact features, and Pact-PHP is using the Behat flavour.
 It is worth taking a look at.